felix-hilden/tekore/docs/reference/client.rst

     for track in album.tracks.items:
         print(track.track_number, track.name)

-.. _client-base:

 Base class
 ----------
-:class:`SpotifyBase` is the base class of each individual API and by extension the full client as well.
+The base class of each individual API and by extension the full client as well.
 Internally it is mainly responsible for sending requests and parsing responses but also exposes a number of useful methods related to paging and tokens.